 Mohs Surgery for Skin Cancer in Ocala, FL

 Mohs surgery is a highly skilled surgical procedure used for the precise removal of skin cancer that leaves the smallest possible scar.
 This procedure yields the highest cure rate of any type of skin cancer treatment.
-At Carlyle Dermatology, you will have a fellowship-trained Mohs Surgeon performing your skin cancer surgery.
+At Carlyle Dermatology, you will have a fellowship-trained Mohs Surgeon in Dr. Locke performing your skin cancer surgery.

 Overview of Mohs Surgery

 Originally developed in the 1930s, Mohs micrographic surgery has been refined into the most advanced, precise, and effective treatment for an increasing variety of skin cancer types.
 With the Mohs technique, physicians can precisely identify and remove an entire tumor while leaving the surrounding healthy tissue intact and unharmed.

 - Mohs surgery has the highest cure rate of any type of skin cancer treatment.
 There is a 97-99% for primary tumors and 94% for recurrent tumors.